 Tessa & Tyler

 Tessa means “one who harvests” in Greek.
 It is pronounced TEH-Saa.
 Tessa can appear as Tess or Tessie.
 Tessa Virtue is a Canadian ice dancer and the 2014 Olympic silver medalist.
-Tessa is somewhat uncommon, ranked in the top 14,000 names worldwide but ranked 182nd in The Netherlands.
+Tessa is somewhat uncommon T name for girls, ranked in the top 14,000 names worldwide but ranked 182nd in The Netherlands.
 Tessa is a pretty version of Theresa that is unique all on its own.

 Tyler comes from the old English for “tile maker” and is unisex.
 It is pronounced TIE-Ler.
 Forms include Tylar, Tyller, and Tylor.
 Tyler doesn’t rank in the top 5,000 names worldwide and is used mostly in the U.S. and Canada.
 Cuteness knows no gender for Tyler and Tessa, who will be sure to charm all they meet.